Horace Greeley High School

 Horace Greeley High School is a public, four-year secondary school serving students in grades 9–12 in Chappaqua, New York, United States.
 It is part of the Chappaqua Central School District.

-It is consistently ranked among the top high schools in America.
-In 2015, it was listed as the No. 1 best public high school in the US by Best Colleges.

 Distinctions

 Greeley was ranked No. 46 nationally in the 2008 U.S. News & World Report rankings of "America's Best High Schools," and No. 7 among those with open enrollment.
-It currently offers 17 advanced placement courses.
+It currently offers 21 advanced placement courses.

 Recent years have seen approximately one-tenth of graduating seniors recognized by the National Merit Scholarship committee.
 The class of 2004 included 25 National Merit semi-finalists, the class of 2005 had 16, and the class of 2007 had 22.
-The mean SAT score among graduating seniors in the Class of 2012 was 1927; 623 in Critical Reading, 652 in Mathematics, 652 in Writing.
+The mean SAT and ACT scores among graduating seniors for the Class of 2022 were 1368 and 29, respectively.

 The school offers several extracurricular programs.
-Its academic challenge team won the National Academic Championship in 2003 and 2013, finished third in 2009 and 2010, and placed among the top six teams at the national tournament in five of the six years between 2000 and 2005.
+Its academic challenge team won the National Academic Championship in 2003, 2013, and 2023 and finished third in 2009 and 2010.
 Chip Beall, the organizer of the tournament, noted in 2007 that Greeley's team had "the most airline miles logged at the National Academic Association's expense", a nod to their placement in the final rounds of the tournament more times than any other team in the tournament's history.

 The Horace Greeley Debate Team has sent debaters to the state competition every year since its inception in 2002.

 The Madrigal Choir, a select group of students auditioned from the full chorus, has attended the Disney Honors festival in Orlando, Florida and has performed with other choirs at such venues as Carnegie Hall and Lincoln Center.
 In 2011, the Madrigal Choir received a gold award and came in second place at the Boston Heritage Festival.

-Programs at Horace Greeley include the LIFE (Learning Independently From Experience) school, an alternative school for grades 11–12 located on campus, and independent study and senior project options.
-Classes are offered in five foreign languages: Spanish, French, Latin, Chinese, and, at the LIFE school, Italian.
-The school has been pushed in recent years to eschew classic languages like French and Latin in favor of more practical ones like Chinese.
-In the 2014–2015 school year, Spanish, French, Latin and Chinese were offered.
-In the 2005–2006 school year, Ancient Greek was taught for the first time, as an independent study.
-Students have the opportunity to take Syracuse University Project Advance courses in Earth Systems and Forensic Science.
-Students may take Marketing and Business & Personal Law for college credit from Mercy College.
+Programs at Horace Greeley include the LIFE (Learning Independently From Experience) school, an alternative school for grades 11–12 located on campus, independent study, and senior project options.
+Language classes are offered in four foreign languages: Spanish, French, Latin, and Chinese.
+In the 2004–2005 school year, Ancient Greek was taught for the first time, as an independent study.
+Students have the opportunity to take Syracuse University Project Advance (SUPA) Forensic Science.
+Students may take Business Law for college credit from Mercy College.

-As of 2013, Greeley has two sister schools in China: Beijing National Day School and Shanghai Yanjing High School, and offers an exchange program for students interested in traveling to China.